pierrotm777/SoundModule_Teensy4.0-version/README.md

 # SoundModule Multi Sounds Teensy4.0-version

+#remerciements
+Based on a code idea from croby-b.

+# Sound_Module features
 Sound Module for Rc boat and Plane.
 - Engine sound.
 - Multi Sounds (3 sound in same time).
 - Smoke engine command.

-# Sound_Module
-This Sound Module use the trainer input in CPPM or SBUS mode for connecte a [BURC encoder](https://github.com/pierrotm777/BURC_Encoder) or a LVGL ESP32 S3 Screen.
+#How it's work
+This board use the X-Any/BURC fonctions by RC-Navy, thanks to him.
+This module decode the X-Any/BURC stream from several connections possibles:
+- PWM
+- CPPM
+- SBUS (without inverter)
+- IBUS
+- SUMD
+- SRXL
+- JETIEX

+A [BURC encoder](https://p-loussouarn-free-fr.translate.goog/arduino/exemple/RCUL/RCUL.html?_x_tr_sch=http&_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en) or a LVGL ESP32 S3 Screen is connected on a Handset by CPPM or SBUS.
+This coder use the trainer port as slave.

 ## PCB version v1.0
 <table cellspacing=0>